Chapter 2: The Difficulty in Following the Spiritual Path

-It is very important to remember what I told you yesterday, because it is the basic principles of spiritual life, what we call the theorem of the entire structure of our life’s aspirations, from which follow many consequences.
+It is very important to remember what I told you yesterday because it concerns the basic principles of spiritual life, what we call the theorem of the entire structure of our life’s aspirations, from which follow many consequences.
 These consequences are the activities of life, the hopes of mankind, the troubles of people, and the tensions of every individual.
 All blessed things follow automatically from the nature of life.

-The point I tried to bring out is that all action is a tendency towards expansion of being.
-There is no such thing as activity, really speaking.
-It is only an effort of being to expand itself.
-So, the false distinction apparently made between being and doing has to be overcome.
+The point I tried to bring out is that all action is a tendency towards the expansion of being.
+There is no such thing as activity, really speaking; it is only an effort of being to expand itself.
+So, the false distinction made between being and doing has to be overcome.
 There is no such thing as a distinction between being and doing.
 There is no doing; it is only being moving within itself for its own sake, for its own expansion and intensity.
 Our activities in life are the attempts we make to come in contact with external realities for the purpose of the expansion of our finite being.
 This is the essence of what I mentioned yesterday.

-But, in this very majestic creation of God also is Satan.
+But, in this majestic creation of God also is Satan.
 There is Mara.
-This is a peculiar thing we cannot understand: how error crept into the grand structure of God’s creation.
+This is a peculiar thing that we cannot understand: how error crept into the grand structure of God’s creation.
 What is evil?
 Though there is ultimately no such thing as evil, a person caught up in a peculiar movement of consciousness cannot realise that there is an erroneous movement of consciousness.
 We cannot detect mistakes when we get identified with the mistakes.
 A judge cannot examine a case if he is himself involved in the case.
-He must be a witness of the case; only then he can pass the correct judgment.
+He must be a witness of the case; only then can he pass the correct judgment.
 If we ourselves are involved in the mistake, we cannot detect the mistake.
 We cannot know what mistakes we are committing because we have identified our consciousness with the mistake itself.
-We have become the embodiment of the blunder; we are embodiments of the mistake.
+We have become the embodiment of blunder; we are embodiments of mistake.
 How can we know that we are committing mistakes?
 Who is to know this when we ourselves are that?

 Therefore, a Guru is necessary.
 We cannot know our mistakes.
 When we do a wrong, who will tell us that we are doing a wrong?
 We cannot know it, because we have identified ourselves with it.
-Sometimes Guru’s grace, sometimes God’s blessings come and enlighten us, illumine us.
+Sometimes the Guru’s grace, sometimes God’s blessings come and enlighten us, illumine us.
 Our meritorious deeds done in the previous lives come and awaken us.
 When everything goes wrong, the intellect can detect that something is wrong; but if the intellect itself goes wrong, then who will detect the mistake?
 That is our pitiable condition.
 So, again I emphasise the need for a Guru.
-When we are on a wrong path, who will find out that we are on the wrong path?
+When we are on the wrong path, who will find out that we are on the wrong path?
 A Guru is necessary.

 One of the admirers of Sri Ramakrishna Paramahamsa once came to him and said, “You touched Vivekananda; why don’t you touch me also?
 You gave him cosmic consciousness by touch.
 What mistake have I committed?
 Why should I not also be touched?”
 Sri Ramakrishna said nothing.
 He kept quiet.
 But this man went on insisting and asking this question again and again: “Why don’t you touch me?
 Why don’t you touch me?”

-“Oh no!”
-He said, and ran away from there.
+“Oh no!” he said, and ran away from there.
 “Don’t touch me!
 Don’t touch me!
 Don’t touch me!”

 When our relationship with things gets twisted, it returns to us like a boomerang instead of expanding itself into universality.
 This wrong twisting of consciousness, making it turn back upon us, is karma; it is not karma yoga.
 When it has a tendency to expand into universality, it becomes karma yoga.
-When it turns back upon us to bind us, that becomes karma, action.
+When it turns back upon us to bind us, it becomes karma, action.

 Why should certain relationships turn back upon us, and why should certain others expand into universality?
 The reason is simple.
 The motive behind our relationship is the important factor.
 Why do we have any relationship with people and things?
 What is the intention behind it?
 Why do we speak to people?
 Why do we want to see anybody?
 Why do we want to do any work in this world?
 We should put these questions to ourselves.
 Let answers come from the deepest conscience of our being.
 “Why do I do so many things from morning to evening?
 What is the purpose?
 Why do I serve people?
 Why do I talk to people?
 Why do I do anything at all?”
 It is difficult to get answers to these questions.

 We ourselves will not be able to answer these questions easily, because we may have wrong answers given by a bad friend who is sitting inside.
 We have a good friend, and also a bad friend.
 Both are inside us.
 Sometimes the wrong friend speaks and tells us, “My dear friend, what you are doing is very nice.
 Go ahead.”
-He wants us to fall into the pit.
+He wants us to fall into a pit.
 But at other times the good friend speaks, “No!
 This is not all right.
 Your motive is not pure.
-The intention is not pious, and what you are deeply thinking in your subconscious is different from what it appears on your conscious level.”
+The intention is not pious, and what you are deeply thinking in your subconscious is different from what appears on your conscious level.”